cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Price Impact Of Single Asset Deposit

-Single-asset deposits are convenient for users and remove impermanence loss, but can have a significant impact on the swap prices.
+Single-asset deposits are convenient for users and remove impermanent loss, but can have a significant impact on the swap prices.

 Solution and mitigations: